zowe/zowe-explorer-vscode/.github/PULL_REQUEST_TEMPLATE.md

 _Put an `x` in the boxes that apply.
 If you're unsure about any of them, don't hesitate to ask.
 We're here to help!_

-- [ ] The Checklist above is complete before the PR is opened and ready for review.
 - [ ] The [CONTRIBUTOR GUIDANCE](https://github.com/zowe/vscode-extension-for-zowe/wiki/Best-Practices:-Contributor-Guidance) has been read and followed
 - [ ] PR title follows [Conventional Commits Guidelines](https://www.conventionalcommits.org/en/v1.0.0-beta.2/)
 - [ ] PR Description is included
 - [ ] `npm run vscode:prepublish` has been executed
 - [ ] All checks have passed (DCO, Jenkins and Code Coverage)
-- [ ] Unit Tests has been added
+- [ ] Unit Tests has been added and passing
-- [ ] Integration Tests has been added
+- [ ] Integration Tests has been added and passing
 - [ ] There is coverage for the added code
 - [ ] I have tested it manually and there are no regressions found
-- [ ] Overall functionaity works
+- [ ] Overall functionality works
 - [ ] Necessary documentation is added (if appropriate)
 - [ ] Any PR dependencies have been merged and published (if appropriate)